 Air monitoring equipment started deployment prior to July 1st 2019 and will be deployed in three phases, which are described below.
 At the time of Plan development in March 2020, an unprecedented global pandemic of Coronavirus or COVID-19 was declared by the World Health Organization.
-This unforeseen circumstance has and will cause significant disruption to businesses, services, and location access, including the implementation of this plan.
+This unforeseen circumstance has and will cause significant disruption to businesses, services, and location access.
 The District intends to meet the monitoring schedule outlined in this CAMP, but flexibility will be maintained depending on access to sites and ability to ensure laboratory samples can be analyzed.
-Updates on monitoring schedule for Phase #2 and Phase ##3 will be provided to Steering Committee members as needed.
+Updates on monitoring schedule for Phase II and Phase III will be provided to Steering Committee members as needed.
 Details about each phase are included in Element 8 of this CAMP.

-- 1 Phase 1 Initial screening - Begin deployment of low-cost sensors by July 1, 2019 to initiate monitoring in the community - Deploy approximately 22 low cost sensors11 by Summersummer, 2020 - Real time data will be provided - Leave low cost sensors in place for at least a year and consult with Steering Committee to determine if and where they may want to redeploy for additional screening areas - 2 Phase 2 Enhanced screening - Anticipate deployment of enhanced screening monitors by Summersummer/fall 2020 - Install up to six enhanced monitoring sites within the community.
-Priority will be given to priority areas provided by Steering Committee (See Monitoring Plan Element 8 for the priority areas). - Monitor enhanced screening locations for at least 6 months (may be non-consecutive) - Frequency of sample collection of toxics is schedule to be a 1 in 6 day sampling - Send samples to laboratory for chemical analysis - Determine the locations to monitor with the portable monitoring trailer in Phase 3. - 3 Phase 3 Professional-grade monitoring equipment with a portable monitoring trailer - Deploy one portable monitoring station - Monitor for at least 6 months per location.
-The expected duration of monitoring is 12 months.
-After 6 months, the District and Steering Committee may decide to relocate the trailer. - Toxic samples are scheduled to be collected at a frequency of 1 in 6 sampling days
+- 1 Phase 1 Initial screening - Begin deployment of low-cost sensors by July 1, 2019 to initiate monitoring in the community - Deploy approximately 22 low cost sensors11 by Summer, 2020 - Real time data will be provided - Leave low cost sensors in place for at least a year and consult with Steering Committee to determine if and where they may want to redeploy for additional screening areas - 2 Phase 2 Enhanced screening - Anticipate deployment of enhanced screening monitors by Summer 2020 - Install up to six enhanced monitoring sites within the community.
+Priority will be given to priority areas provided by Steering Committee (See Monitoring Plan Element 8 for the priority areas). - Monitor enhanced screening locations for at least 6 months (may be non-consecutive) - Frequency of sample collection of toxics is schedule to be a 1 in 6 day sampling - Send samples to laboratory for chemical analysis - Determine the locations to monitor with the portable monitoring trailer in Phase 3. - 3 Phase 3 Professional-grade monitoring equipment with a portable monitoring trailer - Deploy one portable monitoring station - Monitor for at least 6 months per location. - Toxic samples are scheduled to be collected at a frequency of 1 in 6 sampling days